 Library customers can continue to access a huge range of online resources at our eLibrary.
 This includes eBooks, magazines, movies, and online courses.

-At Orange, on-site events and programming can be run.
-However, because staffing shortages are still ongoing, we won’t look to restart this programming until staffing is back at a normal level.
-Check the Event Calendar and Libraries’ social media for any updates.
+At Orange, on-site events and programming can be run, and these have resumed from Tuesday 7 June 2022.
+Please check the Event Calendar and Libraries’ social media for any updates.

 What are your opening hours under Orange?